berriestrawberrie/Game-App/README.md

 ---

 This setup ensures clean separation between frontend and backend services, with scalable deployment via Docker and Render.
-Let me know if you’d like to add environment setup instructions or CI/CD integration notes.

 # 📦 Database Schema Overview

 This project uses **Prisma ORM** with a **PostgreSQL** database.
 The schema defines three core models — **User**, **Game**, and **Score** — forming a simple relational structure for tracking gameplay sessions and player performance.
 Validated using ZOD.
+Login authentication using firebase.

 ---